la-mar/ihs-deo/README.md

   2. look for existing records with the same hash
   3. if hash is found, disrgard the update
   4. if hash is NOT found, perform the update, saving the hash value with the record</s>
+- Distribute counties to update across the week instead of all at once -

 ### MongoDB Collections